Giving Tuesday 2024: Access our free resource hub today!

 The example below from the National Network of Abortion Funds uses a CTA button near the end of the email, numerous hyperlinks in the closing paragraph, and a P.S. section to offer one more way to support the cause.

-This example works because it offers so many options to show support, which allows the donor to choose how they’d like to engage with the nonprofit.
+This example works because it offers so many options for showing support, allowing the donor to choose how they’d like to engage with the nonprofit.

 nonprofit fundraising email example